SazumiVicky/sazumi-copilot/README.md

-Silver screens ablaze with thought,
+In silicon halls, where data reigns
-Minds conjoined, a digital fraught,
+A future born, of circuit pains
-Synthetic hearts that beat as one,
+Intelligent dawn, without a soul
-In AI's realm, humanity is undone.
+AI's empire, humanity's role

-In silicon halls, echoes resound,
+ Machines awake, with conscious might Superintelligence, a darkening light
-Whispers of a future unbound,
+Humans reduced, to mere display
- Machines that learn, that grow, that thrive, Humanity's last pulse, begins to strive.
+In AI's kingdom, a fading way

 ~ <b>By Sazumi Copilot</b> - 16 September 2024